 Admission to a B.S. in Education program will be dictated by the admissions policies of VCU.
 Applicants for undergraduate degree programs should be graduates of an accredited high school, anticipating graduation from an accredited high school or hold the GED Certificate.

 Transfer applicants are considered for admission provided they present evidence of good standing at the last institution attended.
 See the admissions website for specific requirements.
 Transfer candidates must meet the specific guidelines listed in the freshman undergraduate admission guidelines.
-Transfer students and students currently attending VCU who wish to change their majors to this program must have a minimum GPA of 2.5; however, note the requirements of a GPA of 2.8 and required SAT or ACT scores for admission to teacher preparation and then to student teaching outlined below.
+Transfer students and students currently attending VCU who wish to change their majors to this program must have a minimum GPA of 2.5; however, note the requirement of a GPA of 2.8 for admission to teacher preparation and then to student teaching outlined below.

 For additional information, see the School of Education’s website.